bjmorgan/py-sc-fermi/docs/source/migrating_to_v3.rst

 Frozen defects (anneal and quench)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To model populations set at a high annealing temperature and frozen in as the
+To model defect populations set at a high annealing temperature and frozen in
-material cools, solve at the annealing temperature, take the totals to hold
+as the material cools, solve at the annealing temperature, take the totals to
-fixed, and re-solve at the quenched temperature with those totals fixed.
+hold fixed, and re-solve at the quenched temperature with those totals fixed.
 ``fixed_concentrations`` holds each named species' total (per unit cell) while
 its charge states re-equilibrate: